By Caroline L. Young, MS, RD, LD, RYT

 For instance, the Paleo Diet forbids legumes, which includes peanuts and peanut butter.
 Paleo diet followers miss out on the delicious and affordable plant-based protein peanuts deliver.
 Plus, they miss the good, or unsaturated, fats in peanuts.
 Eating more unsaturated fats than saturated fats (mainly in animal proteins) can lower the risk of heart disease and improve healthy (HDL) cholesterol levels.
 Dietary fats are also necessary for the absorption of fat-soluble vitamins (A, D, E and K), which are essential for optimal health, including dental, skin and blood health.

 Plus, the same IFIC survey showed that one fifth of participants rate heart health as a top health concern, and scientific research suggests (but doesn’t prove) eating 1.5 ounces of peanuts per day as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease.
 Click here to learn more about peanuts and heart health.
+To explore the research around peanuts and heart health even further, click here.

 3)You’ll negatively affect your metabolism.